 Films screened by the WFS are chosen from members suggestions and collated by the committee who liaise with a film broker – or directly with film distributors – to present a programme from March to November.
 The WFS is, however, affected by availability issues for securing some films as we are dependent on both the type of film format (e-cinema or DVD) and the screening and audio equipment installed in the Forum North venues.

 We annually sign an agreement with the Whangarei District Council for the hire of the Forum North venue to use for our weekly film nights (Thursdays @ 6pm and 8pm).
 Films are mostly shown in the Capitaine Bougainville Theatre or, if this venue is unavailable, we use the Exhibition Hall for our film night.

-Membership costs $25 and is renewable each year.
+Membership costs $30 (increased for 2023 season) and is renewable each year.
 Members are given one free complementary ticket when they sign up for their use at any screening during the year.
 Membership benefits include a subsidized cost for any additional social function held, the right to vote in the annual general meeting, to stand for the committee and make film suggestions.

 Membership can be paid online (refer to the weekly email).
 Also, the membership desk is open from 5.30pm each film night.

 An email of the upcoming films and other relevant notices is sent to members and supporters (i.e. anyone requesting to join our mail list) each week.
 Further information can be found in the WDC “What’s On” publication and within Forum North on the ‘red’ Events Board in the concourse and on the tv monitors.

 Full details of the Whangarei Film Society rules, annual reports and financial records are available here: www.companies.govt.nz